pwangcs/HATNet-SPI/README.md

-'Dual-scale Transformer for Large-scale Single-Pixel Imaing', accepted by CVPR 2024
+[CVPR 2024] Source code and pre-trained models for 'Dual-scale Transformer for Large-scale Single-Pixel Imaing'